 Fix Text: Note: The following instructions use the PGDATA and PGVER environment variables.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-H for PGVER.
+To ensure logging is enabled, review supplementary content APPENDIX-C for instructions on enabling logging.